SerenityOS/serenity/Documentation/VirtualBox.md

 1. Open the **Create Virtual Machine** dialog.
 Switch to **Expert Mode**.
 2. Feel free to give it any name and store it anywhere.
 3. Switch the **Type** to **Other** and the **Version** to **Other/Unknown (64-bit)**.
-4. Serenity requires at minimum 256 MB of memory.
-Set **Memory size** equal to or above 256 MB.
-The currently recommended size is 1024 MB.
-Please note that Serenity is currently a 32-bit system, so anything above the ~3.5 GB mark will not be recognized.
+4. Serenity requires at minimum 512 MiB of memory.
+Set **Memory size** equal to or above 512 MiB.
+The currently recommended size is 1 GiB.
 5. For **Hard disk**, select **Use an existing virtual hard disk file**.
 Click the folder icon next to the dropdown to open the **Hard Disk Selector**.
 6. Click **Add**.
 Browse to where you stored the converted disk image from the previous stage and add it.
 Click **Choose**.
 7. Finally click **Create**.